All Episodes

 Hi, Sean.

-Um, I just had to say I I was watching uh Biden the other day being interviewed, and he was saying something like, you know, I know nothing, I I I see nothing, and it reminded me that Sergeant Schultz character on Hogan's Heroes from back in the day and everything going on, you know, he's right there.
+I just had to say, I was watching Biden the other day being interviewed, and he was saying something like, you know, I know nothing.

-And then it turns out he was actually one of the people literally in the room when this discussion was going on in early January, and it's just it just astounds me.
+And then it turns out he was actually one of the people literally in the room when this discussion was going on in early January.

-I think he has taken the place of one of the worst FBI directors.
+And I was also, the FBI director, I think his, we should also, like Jay Edgar Comey, I think he has taken the place of one of the worst FBI directors.

-That's a that's a great line for him, actually.
+That's a great line for him, actually.

-I've uh I've heard others use it.
+I've heard others use it.

 I didn't think of it.

-You know, I call him the you know, he thinks he's a superhero in his own mind, higher honor.
+You know, I call him the, you know, he thinks he's a superhero in his own mind, higher honor.

-Uh uh lowest common denominator is more like it.
+Lowest common denominator is more like it.

-He's done more damage to the the world's premier law enforcement agency in a short period of time.
+He's done more damage to the world's premier law enforcement agency in a short period of time.

-Uh good call, Leanne.
+Good call, Leanne.

 We appreciate you being with us.

-800 941 Sean, if you want to be a part of the program.
+800-941-Sean, if you want to be a part of the program.

 All right, let's get back to our phones.

-Uh in well, stay in Texas.
+We'll stay in Texas.

 Eric is next.